MonkYU/TaskPaper-Atom-One-Dark/README.md

 - Enlarged top Project title font size
 - Expanded Project styles to 4 levels with gradually reducing color fade and type size.
 - Added additional tag names to related functions (active, now, hot, priority, due)

+2016-03-17:

+- forked from @pslobo's excellent code heist!
+- renamed the deprecated **user.less** filename to new **theme.less**
+- updated the handle tints to be in line with TP3 release style of tinting dim when not collapsed.
+- borrowed the cleaner handle idea from [theme-notes-first](https://github.com/pascallaliberte/theme-notes-first) to make them invisible when there are no sub-tasks or sub-notes.
+[UPDATE: now a TP3 default style!]